 As a facility provider, one of our responsibilities is to ensure the health and wellbeing of our clubs, users and staff is our main priority.
 We have been working to ensure we can welcome you back to grounds safe and secure from Covid-19.
-The England Cricket Board (ECB) and Football Association (FA) have both published guidance for facility providers and clubs.
+The Football Association (FA) has published guidance for facility providers and clubs.
 From these we have created a Risk Assessment and Operational Procedures checklist and a list of LPFF’s and club/team’s responsibilities during the restrictions that are currently in place.

 For further information you can find the guidelines from your sport’s National Governing Body below.